jwmccarthy/jwmccarthy.github.io/_posts/2024-07-21-intro-to-gumbo.md

 ### Performance

-Just as a quick demonstration of performance, here are agents trained via Gumbo and their episodic return over the course of training.
+Just as a quick demonstration of performance, here are agents trained via Gumbo and their episodic return over the course of training via PPO.

 ##### Lunar Lander